Adobong pula is a Filipino red adobo made with achuete (annatto). Like other adobo recipes, it's tangy and garlicky.

 Notes

 - Pork: Pork belly works best, but pork shoulder or ribs also work.
 Choose cuts with some fat so it stays juicy.
-Chicken or a mix is fine - keep pieces similar in size.
+Keep pieces similar in size.

 - Garlic: This recipe uses a whole head.
 Add more if you like it extra garlicky.

-- Annatto (achuete): Annatto powder is easiest.
-If using seeds, gently heat in oil to release color, strain, then use the red oil.
+- Annatto: Annatto powder is easiest.
+If using seeds, heat in oil to release color and strain.

 - Vinegar: Cane or coconut vinegar is best.
 White or rice vinegar works - just taste and adjust.